plone/training/react/routes.rst

 Routing
 =======

-In this chapter we will add routing so we can navigate to a specific Faq item.
+In this chapter we will add routing so we can navigate to a specific FAQ item.
 First we will install :file:`react-router`:

 .. code-block:: console